giohan/docket/README.md

                         JSON file containing parameters for creating the containers.
-Must be carefull with "Binds" in order to maintain centralized logging
+Must be carefull with "Binds" in order to maintain centralized logging --container-only      Use this if you want to create containers from existing image
 ~~~
 - Monitor:
 ~~~